JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1997_Summer.md

 ## First Society Entertains Angels

-The Apostle Paul instructed the Hebrews: “Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares.”
+The Apostle Paul instructed the Hebrews: “Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares.” ([Hebrews 13:2](/en/Bible/Hebrews/13#v2))

 The First Society entertained angels at their annual miniconference Sunday, April 20, 1997.
-Northwestern University's elegant Harris Hall, Evanston, IL, was the site of a gathering of an unknown number of seraphim and of nearly 30 human Urantia Book students.
+Northwestern University's elegant Harris Hall, Evanston, IL, was the site of a gathering of an unknown number of seraphim and of nearly 30 human _Urantia Book_ students.
 Readers from several Chicago area study groups and from downstate Illinois and Wisconsin attended.
 The angels hailed from Salvington and beyond.

 Theologians no longer debate how many angels can dance on the head of a pin; for nearly 200 years, since the Enlightenment, they haven't debated about angels at all.
 With a nod to New Age religions, and acknowledgments to authors Billy Graham, Mortimer Adler, and recent researchers for reviving interest in angels, conference leaders reviewed the history of belief in angels throughout ancient and modern times.
 The Zoroastrians, Mesopotamians, Greeks and Vikings all had traditions of angels.
 Muhammad, Joseph Smith (of Mormon fame) and Swedenborg claimed angelic contacts.
 Martin Luther, John Calvin, Mary Baker Eddy (Christian Science), and all modern popes paid tribute to seraphic ministry.
 Poets Dante, Shakespeare, and Milton wove angel themes into their epic works.